mdekstrand/cs533-web/resources/notebook-checklist.md

 entirely acceptable), but you're going to need to do more writing and structuring to present your results in a readable document.

+The document also needs to include the Jupyter outputs — the reader should be able to read it without re-running the code, although the code is there so they can.

 The reason for this is so that you learn to produce outputs that will be useful for your future studies and work — documents that will communicate results to your colleagues, adviser, etc.
 This is a class about doing data science, including communicating it, not just about writing